AloisSeckar/InfiniTimeline/README.md

 To override default styles manually you can utilize the CSS class structure:
 * The whole component is wrapped with a `timeline-wrapper` div
 * Data element stack vertically and each resides exactly one row wrapped inside `timeline-slot` div
-* Each row contains exactly one `timeline-item` div (50% wide) which is then altering between `timeline-item-left` and `timeline-item-right` class controlling its position on either side of the central axis
+* Each row contains exactly one `timeline-item` div which is then altering between `timeline-item-left` and `timeline-item-right` class controlling its position on either side of the central axis
-* For displaying the actual data each item has a `timeline-item-title` and `timeline-item-content` divs wrapped in `timeline-data` elemenent
+* For displaying the actual data each item has a `timeline-data` div elemenent
+  * there may be `timeline-image` either before or after the main content, if images are set to be displayed
+  * `timeline-content` holds the actual content consisting of `timeline-content-title` and `timeline-content-text`
 * Central axis is represented by `timeline-axis` class which basically just fills the empty space between `timeline-item` and `timeline-separator` which is the empty space on the other side (both divs are little less than 50% wide)
 * Pointer icons are made width `svg` elements (currenty hardcoded) that are wrapped inside `timeline-pointer` class

 ### Changelog

+* **v0.5.0** (2024-10-??) - timeline item may display a thumbnail
 * **v0.4.0** (2023-12-14) - add reactivity + prevent infinite reloading loop
 * **v0.3.0** (2023-11-18) - allows item titles to be formatted either as `text` or a `date`
 * **v0.2.0** (2023-10-25) - CSS fixes and adjustments